yusefmosiah/choir-scales/Whitepaper.md

    - Tokens are distributed as rewards for content creation and automatic citations.

 3. **From Users to Content Accounts**:
-   - Users invest tokens into content through proposing edits, which upon approval, are transferred to the content's token balance.
+   - Users invest tokens into content through proposing edits.
+   - Editors collaborate with authors via the Authors Chat to refine and gain approval for edits.

 4. **Within Content Accounts**:
    - Accumulated tokens enhance content visibility and ranking.